fridaysystems/inventory-presser/readme.txt

 2. This is the edit screen that adds or edits a single vehicle.
 This screen shot was taken on version 0.4, and at this time there is no VIN decoder or support for vehicle options.

 == Changelog ==

+= 2.3.3 =
+* Bug fix in Order By Post Meta widget.
+A bad string concatenation prevented the output of list items and links.

 = 2.3.2 =
 * Bug fix when queuing scripts for our shortcodes.
 Previously, we were using a $post variable before a global $post; call.